 - Be Interested: In his all-time classic book How to Win Friends and Influence People, the great Dale Carnegie wrote, “Be interested, not interesting”.
 Leaders drive change by being interested in other people more than they care about appearing interesting and thus leading the conversation down a one-way street by talking only about themselves and their achievements.
 As my father used to say, “You learn nothing new by talking”.

 - Give Credit Where It’s Due: During basketball games, the head coach of the Golden State Warriors, Steve Kerr, would often ask his assistants, “What are you seeing that I am missing?”
 In Game Four of the 2015 NBA finals, with his team 2-1 down, Kerr took the bold decision to change the starting lineup.
 The Warriors won the game and went on to win the championship and Kerr’s move was pivotal to their victory.
-But it wasn’t actually Kerr’s idea.
-His leadership style was such that his 28-year-old assistant, Nick U’Ren, felt comfortable about bringing the idea forward.
-Kerr not only listened but implemented the idea and, afterwards, gave U’Ren all the credit – actions all consistent with is highly inclusive approach to leadership.
+But it wasn't actually Kerr's idea.
+His leadership style was such that his 28-year-old assistant, Nick U'Ren, felt comfortable about bringing the idea forward.
+Kerr not only listened but implemented the idea and, afterwards, gave U'Ren all the credit – actions all consistent with his highly inclusive approach to leadership.